danijeldragicevic/american-flights-system-app/README.md

 Application have implemented scheduler, to refresh the database every day at 05:00AM, UTC time.

 # Demo Disclaimer
 This application is a demo created for educational purposes and is associated with a blog post.
-It may not represent a fully functional or production-ready system.
+It is not representing a fully functional or production-ready system.
 Please refer to the [blog post](https://www.example.com/blog-post) for insights into the concepts and use cases demonstrated.

 # Technology
 - Mule 4.4.0